jupyterlab/jupyterlab-desktop/README.md

 ## Release Instructions

-For instructions on updating bundled JupyterLab packages and cutting a new release, please follow [release.md](release.md) document.
+For instructions on updating bundled JupyterLab packages and cutting a new app release, please follow [Release.md](Release.md) document.